What should I know before declawing my cat?

 Deciding to remove your cat’s or kitten’s claws is a big decision and should not be taken lightly.
 Here are some things to know about declawing and how it might affect your pet:

-• May alter personalities (result in bad or aggressive behaviour - like biting)
+- May alter personalities (result in bad or aggressive behavior - like biting)

 What should I know about the procedure?